hipertipo/hTools2/Docs/_md/objects/hspace.md

 ## hSpace

-The `hSpace` object represents a parametric variation space inside `hWorld`.
-Its purpose is to quickly address collections and subsets of fonts, using parameter ranges for weight value, width value, project name etc.
+The `hSpace` object represents a parametric variation space inside a `hProject`.
+Its purpose is to quickly address groups of fonts using parameter ranges.

 ### Attributes